 For Medium-sized Vendors

 For medium vendors, the marketing benefit to improving or maintaining one’s quadrant position/rating is typically worth the yearly cost and associated costs of working with Gartner.
-This is particularly true of vendors that have international offices and broader software suites, and therefore that fit with Gartner’s methodologies.
+This is particularly true of vendors with international offices and broader software suites, which fit with Gartner’s methodologies.

 For Small Vendors

-Gartner salespeople will make the pitch that buying their consulting services can improve a vendor’s ranking.
-Still, given their criteria, it’s more sales talk than reality, because it does not fit with Gartner’s methodology.
-I have pointed this out previously, but it’s worth repeating: I do not think that Gartner will adjust the numbers for a vendor that pays them money and purchases their technology advisor services.
-Instead, the methodology, combined with higher exposure to products from vendors that they are paid to get to know better, is where the improvements in rankings come from.
-For instance, because of my genetics and exercise, I score well in my age category for physical strength.
+Gartner salespeople will pitch that buying their consulting services can improve a vendor’s ranking.
+Still, given their criteria, it’s more sales talk than reality because it does not fit Gartner’s methodology.
+I have pointed this out previously, but it’s worth repeating: I do not think Gartner will adjust the numbers for a vendor that pays them money and purchases their technology advisor services.
+Instead, the methodology, combined with higher exposure to products from vendors paid to get to know better, is where the improvements in rankings come from.
+For instance, I score well in my age category for physical strength because of my genetics and exercise.
 However, I am not and have never been a fast runner.
-I could never perform very well in any ranking system for athletic performance that is more focused on speed than strength (i.e., its methodology is tilted towards speed).
+I could never perform very well in any ranking system for athletic performance, focusing more on speed than strength (i.e., its methodology is tilted towards speed).
 The same principle applies here.

 Sweetening the Pot for Smaller Vendors